 A True Representative

 Maintaining a healthy democracy is about more than electing officials to make decisions.
 Democracy is about the collective.
-We live in a city where the interests of residents are often ignored even when it comes to policies that will directly impact their livelihoods.
-Too often, the city council operates without forthrightness and critical votes are passed without community input.
+We live in a city where the interests of residents are often ignored.

-As 2nd Ward alderwoman, Darlene will make decisions based on the needs of the residents in the community, and not outside interests.
-To accomplish this, she will be proactive in her ability to generate dialogue around forthcoming issues.
-Her outreach will include regular community surveys, open office hours, and community coffee chats.
-These spaces of community engagement will allow her to leverage your voice.
-Darlene will ensure marginalized community members have a seat at the table.
+As 2nd Ward Councilmember, Darlene will be accessible and make decisions based on the needs of the residents in the community.
+To accomplish this, she will be proactive in generating dialogue around upcoming city issues.
+Her outreach will include regular community sessions, open office hours, and community chats.
+Darlene will ensure that 2nd Ward residents voices are heard at City Council.

 The Bottom Line

-As 2nd Ward Alderwoman, Darlene will bring her experiences and commitment to transparency and accountability to the city council to champion a more equitable Evanston that better serves all of its residents.
+As 2nd Ward Council member, Darlene will bring her experience and commitment to transparency and accountability to the city council to champion a more equitable Evanston that better serves all of its residents.